 Once the aspirant passes the certification exam and meets the requirements of work experience and everything is sorted, the final step is to complete and submit the application for certification.
 The certification exam can be attended before meeting the requirements of experience, but the designation will be awarded only if all the needs are met.
-Five years of experience in information systems auditing or equivalent are required for CIAS, while five years of internal audit or equivalent experience is needed for the CIA.

 3. Dedication to the Code of Ethics of Professionalism